 - Any word with propyl — isopropyl alcohol, propylene glycol, propyl alcohol, cocamidopropyl betaine

 - Anything with DEA (diethanolamine) or MEA (ethanolamine)

 - Parfum or fragrance — 95 percent of chemicals used in fragrance are petroleum derivatives

 In addition to petrochemicals, California Baby formulates without other potentially harmful ingredients, including endocrine disruptors like phthalates and parabens and known allergens, especially synthetic fragrances

 The bottom line

-Yes, you can use petroleum jelly to create a moisture barrier and help treat diaper rash in a pinch.
-But you have other (and we’d argue, better) options that do everything Vaseline® does without clogging pores or contributing to the harmful environmental and human health impacts of fossil fuel sources.
+Yes, you can use petroleum jelly to create a moisture barrier and help treat diaper rash in a pinch - but you have other (and we’d argue, healthier) options that do everything Vaseline® does without clogging pores or risking contamination with carcinogenic chemicals.
 When you shop diaper rash ointment and other diaper solutions from California Baby, you know you’re getting the gentlest product possible for your baby’s sensitive skin.

 DISCLAIMER: The information contained herein should NOT be used as a substitute for the advice of an appropriately qualified and licensed physician or other health care provider.
 The information provided here is for informational purposes only.